-So I wanted to talk about something, Thanksgiving to be exact.
-What is with this whole tradition thing?
-Why do we have to have turkey, year after year, and then force ourselves to eat it day after bloody day??
-Why do we go gaga for mushy bread (stuffing)?
-I don’t get it.
-All I know is that I’m hearing the song “Tradition” from Fiddler in the Roof go off in my head, again and again.
-Ugh.
+I wanted to talk about something, Thanksgiving to be exact.
+What is with this whole tradition of having turkey, year after year, and then force ourselves to eat leftovers day after day?
+Please, don’t get me started on the stuffing either.

-For all of you with similar sentiments toward Thanksgiving, (read: persnickety foodies) I had a bad a$s Curried Cream of Kale and Coconut Soup– special order for all the fabulous hipstas in my life.
-Kale—>ultimate hipster foods.
-Coconut—>shows you’re progressive enough to eat healthy saturated fats.
-Curry—>Shows how worldly and culturally competent you are.
+For all of you with similar sentiments toward Thanksgiving, (read: persnickety foodies) I have a Curried Cream of Kale and Coconut Soup – special order for all the fabulous hipsters in my life.
+Kale –> ultimate hipster foods.
+Coconut –> shows you’re progressive enough to eat saturated fats.
+Curry –> Shows how worldly and culturally competent you are.
 Win win win, my friends.
-Show that turkey who’s duh boss, ’cause this soup sure as hell is ;)
+Show that turkey who’s boss, ’cause this soup sure will!

 Curried Cream of Kale and Coconut soup

 -7 heaping handfuls of baby kale

 -1.5 cups of coconut milk (get my favourite, BPA-free brand here)

 -1 oz of arrowroot powder (my favourite here)

 -1 oz coconut oil (my favourite here)